-These Mashed Red Skinned Potatoes are the most hearty and flavorful side dish.
-It's comfort food at its finest with these buttery potatoes, loaded with garlic and green onion.
-These are quick and easy, perfect for a weeknight meal, but also elegant enough for a special occasion or holiday dinner!
-You can't go wrong with these creamy mashed potatoes.
+These Mashed Potatoes with Red Skin are the most hearty and flavorful side dish.
+This potato dish is comfort food at its finest with these buttery potatoes, loaded with garlic and green onion.
+Plus, no peeling required!

 These mashed potatoes are savory and have a creamy texture from the milk, sour cream and butter.
 The skin from the potatoes also bring in more depth.
-The garlic is cooked in butter to take away that raw, spiciness and transform into a more mellow, melt in your mouth version.
+These are quick and easy, perfect for a weeknight meal, but also elegant enough for a special occasion or holiday dinner.

 Looking for a gravy recipe for these potatoes?
 Whip up my boneless short ribs for a deep rich brown gravy or make my 10 minute pork gravy recipe paired with a dutch oven pork tenderloin.